Lilmortal/youngi-ui/CONTRIBUTING.md

 ### IE11

-This project currently does not support IE11 and (https://death-to-ie11.com/)[have no intention of doing so].
+This project currently does not support IE11 and [https://death-to-ie11.com/](have no intention of doing so).